Harrah's. Lessons Learned.

 Harrah’s Branding Study – Branding Entertainment

 We found this brand study on branding entertainment to be most informative.
 And, while it speaks mainly to the destination/tourism industry, the lessons can be applied to any category.
-And, represents hoe you should go about branding entertainment and not just gambling.
+And represents how you should go about branding entertainment and not just gambling.

-Since this article was written, Harrah’s was purchased by Caesar’s Entertainment.
+Since this article was written, Harrah’s purchased Caesar’s Entertainment and changed its named to Caesar’s.
 But, the lesson to be learned still applies.
 Brand building for destination and tourism is more complicated than more traditional services and goods.
 But, Harrah’s branding efforts have addressed these complexities well.
 In many ways it is

 easier to transmit the brand meaning, and yet it has other more dangerous pitfalls.